-The Board is authorized to impose a broad range of sanctions against practitioners, including "disbarment" (permanent suspension) from immigration practice, public or private censure, and other sanctions deemed appropriate by the Board.
+The Board is authorized to impose a broad range of sanctions, including "disbarment" (permanent suspension) from immigration practice, public or private censure, and other sanctions deemed appropriate by the Board.
 8 C.F.R. § 1003.101(a).
 The Board may even increase the level of disciplinary sanction.
 Matter of Gadda, 23 I&N Dec.
 645 (BIA 2003).
-The Board is also authorized to impose sanctions against a recognized organization, including revocation, termination, and such other sanctions as deemed appropriate.
-8 C.F.R.
-1003.110

 When a practitioner has been disbarred or suspended, that information is made available to the public on the EOIR website, at the Board, and at the Immigration Courts.
 See Chapter 11.9 (Confidentiality).